What Does It Mean When Check Engine Light Turns On

 Got the code; what’s next?

-Sometimes the fault code may point you to the exact problems; other times, the code will only be the starting point.
+Sometimes, the fault code may point you to the exact problems; other times, the code will only be the starting point.

 Consider all possible causes.

-Remember that even though the fault code may indicate that the problem is with your oxygen sensor, replacing the sensor may not fix it.
+Remember that even though the fault code may indicate the problem with your oxygen sensor, replacing the sensor may not fix it.
 For example, the issue could be a bad catalytic converter or a damaged wiring harness.
-You still want to first start with the least expensive and most probable repair.
+You still want to start with the least expensive and most probable repair.
 That is what a mechanic or dealer would also change first.

 Understanding Fault Codes